kanikashridhar/Elevator/README.md

 Change inputs as required in the testcases.
 ```

-Future work:
+Assumptions and Future work:
 ```
 1) We need to enhance the system to use better cost functions.
-Currently it determines the cost of moving an elevator up and down  by considering the first requested floor only.
+The algorithm used to determine the cost of moving an elevator up and down considers the first nearest requested floor for cost calculation.
+2) The Code assumes that only a stopped elevator can accept the request.
+Future work is to push the requested floors request to the moving elevators also.
+The proposed algorithm will fetch one of the moving elevator which is moving in the same direction and is nearest to the requested floor.
+This approach will require to manage concurrent access of the requested_floors list, with the use of locks.
-2) Need to improve upon error handling.
+3) Need to improve upon error handling.
-3) Consider using the moving elevator to accept the incoming request.
-Currently the elevator accepts new requests only when it is not running.
 4) Expose elevator API and have a docker image for the solution.
 ```